bendangelo/middleman-tailwind/README.md

 # Tailwind for Middleman

 Probably the easiest way to get [Tailwind CSS](https://tailwindcss.com/) into your Middleman app!
-It comes bundled with the standalone CLI executables and is very point-and-shoot, no npm or external pipelines needed.
+It uses the `tailwindcss-ruby` gem, no npm or external pipelines needed.

+Note: Only supports Tailwindcss v4.

 ## Installation